mmdock/tweet-sectarian-analysis/README.md

 ### Some things to look out for: ###

 * I actually don't have the final version of the repo because the correct up-to-date csv files are not in this right now, and the existing ones are seriously majorly flawed (no for real, go look at them).

-Guess it never got committed.
-Needs new hand labeled training csv file.
+Guess it never got committed and the machine I originally wrote this on is lost.

 ### Contribution guidelines ###